Doujinshi: Notable cases

-In 1999, the author of an erotic Pokémon manga was prosecuted by Nintendo.
+In 1999, the Pokémon doujinshi incident happened, where the author of an erotic Pokémon manga was prosecuted by Nintendo.
 This created a media furor as well as an academic analysis in Japan of the copyright issues around doujinshi.
 At this time, the legal analysis seemed to conclude that doujinshi should be overlooked because they are produced by amateurs for one-day events and not sold in the commercial market.
 In 2006, an artist selling an imagined "final chapter" for the series Doraemon, which was never completed, was given a warning by the estate of author Fujiko F. Fujio.
 His creation apparently looked confusingly similar to a real Doraemon manga.
 He ceased distribution of his doujinshi and sent compensation to the publisher voluntarily.
 The publisher noted at this time that doujinshi were not usually a cause of concern for him.
-The Yomiuri Shinbun noted, "Fanzines don't usually cause many problems as long as they are sold only at one-day exhibitions," but quoted an expert saying that due to their increasing popularity a copyright system should be set up.
+The Yomiuri Shimbun noted, "Fanzines don't usually cause many problems as long as they are sold only at one-day exhibitions," but quoted an expert saying that due to their increasing popularity a copyright system should be set up.

 In 2020, the Intellectual Property High Court ordered a doujinshi sharing website to pay ¥2.19 million to a creator whose doujinshi were uploaded to the website without their consent.
 The file sharing site claimed that as the doujinshi was a derivative work it was not protected by copyright law, though the court ruled that there was insufficient evidence to classify the doujinshi as an illegally derivative work.
 The ruling was noted by commentators as potentially broadening rights for doujinshi creators under commercial law.